Your Life Insurance Trust and How it Works

 The benefit of a discretionary trust is that beneficiaries can be added and removed, which can be useful if you have more children or grandchildren further down the line.
 However, it does mean that you are leaving the responsibility to your trustee so choosing the right trustee is extremely important.

-A life insurance trust is easy to set up and can be done by your insurance provider.
+Putting your life insurance into trust is easy to set up and can be done by your insurance provider.
 It’s worth doing for most people to protect their policy and ensure that their family receive the money as they intended without paying a hefty tax bill.

-For more information about your life insurance trust and whether you should consider one, contact us today for more advice.
+For more information about putting your life insurance in trust and whether you should consider one, contact us today for more advice.